-When you create a partner link in JDeveloper BPEL Designer, the Adapter Configuration Wizard starts which enables you to select and configure the Adapters for Oracle Applications or other adapters.
-With proper database and service connection setups, you can select an interface in or out from Oracle E-Business Suite and add the XML schema.
+When you create a partner link in Oracle JDeveloper BPEL Designer, the Adapter Configuration Wizard starts and allows you to select and configure the Adapters for Oracle Applications or other adapters.
+With proper database and service connection setups, you are presented with a functionally organized list of inbound and outbound interfaces available in your Oracle E-Business Suite instance for which you select the one that fulfill your requirements.
 When configuration is complete, the wizard generates a WSDL file corresponding to the XML schema for the partner link.